Help for employees

 The disability element is significant.
 If you qualify for the disability element and do not have children, you can get WTC by working at least 16 hours per week (rather than 30).
-If you are part of a couple and have responsibility for a child or children, it means you can get WTC by working at least 16 hours rather than 24 hours as required for most couples with children from 6 April 2012.
+If you are part of a couple and have responsibility for a child or children, it means you can get WTC by working at least 16 hours rather than 24 hours as required for most couples with children since April 2012.
 It may also mean you get more money each week from WTC.

 It is important to note that it is the person working who must qualify for the disability element.
 If the claimant is working (and has no disability) and their non-working partner is disabled there can be no disability element included (however the non-working partner may qualify for the severe disability element – see below).